 If you find yourself with no income due to the impact of coronavirus, and you do not already claim benefits, you may be eligible to apply for Universal Credit to help you pay your rent and service charges.
 You can find out more about Universal Credit and eligibility on the Money Advice Service website.

 Customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
 This could include nominating a third party for credit top ups, having a discretionary fund added to their credit, or being sent a pre-loaded top up card so that their supply is not interrupted.

 More broadly, any energy customer in financial distress will also be supported by their supplier, which could include debt repayments and bill payments being reassessed, reduced or paused where necessary, while disconnection of credit meters will be completely suspended.

-The current isolation measures that have been put in place by the Government are likely to mean that you will be spending a lot of time at home and this may mean a pressured situation could get worse.
+Although lockdown restrictions are being eased, you may still be spending a lot of time at home and this could mean a pressured situation could get worse.

 If you are in immediate danger, please call 999 and ask for the police.

 If you are feeling overwhelmed, try talking to your family and friends and sharing how you feel.
 If you are worried that you may need more help, the following support is available:

 The Mental Health Foundation has useful information on how to look after your mental health and it can be found on their dedicated website page.

 Samaritans is available to listen at any time of the day or night.
 You can talk to them about anything that's troubling you, no matter how difficult.

 Call free on 116 123 or visit the Samaritans website.